Mustapha7018/2023-project-phase-mobile-tasks/on-boarding/Task App/README.md

 ## About the App 📖

 Task App is a mobile application designed to help users manage their daily tasks efficiently.
-With this app, users can add, edit, and view tasks in a simple and intuitive interface.
+With this app, users can perform CRUD (Create, Read, Update and Delete) operations in a simple and intuitive interface.

 ## Features 🌟

 - **Create Tasks:** Add new tasks by providing the name, description and deadline of task.
 - **Edit Tasks:** Update details of existing tasks.
 - **View Tasks:** Browse through a list of all your tasks.
+- **Delete Tasks:** Delete existing task.

 ## Getting Started 🚀